AUVSI Cascade's "Drones, Droids and Unmanned Systems" - September 28th - 29th, 2017

-Planning is underway for AUVSI Cascade Chapter's next big unmanned systems and robotics event, "Drones, Droids and Unmanned Systems," this time at beautiful Kah-Nee-Ta Resort and Spa in Warm Springs, Oregon.
-While details are still coming together, we plan on hosting training and UAS demos, outstanding presentations by regional and national unmanned systems and robotics experts, as well as great networking and fun at one of the Northwest's premier resorts.
+Our planning continues for AUVSI Cascade Chapter's next big unmanned systems and robotics event, "Drones, Droids and Unmanned Systems," at beautiful Kah-Nee-Ta Resort and Spa in Warm Springs, Oregon.
+Chapter President Tom Hagen and Vice President Jeff Ratcliffe met with resort staff June 22nd to continue laying the ground work for a successful conference.
+While details are still coming together, we plan on a full day of conference speakers, panels, and a drone demo Thursday, September 28th, our Second Annual AUVSI STEM Benefit Dinner that evening, and a Part 107 Remote Operators' Workshop Friday morning.
+We even are looking into the First Annual Cascade Golf Tournament for Friday afternoon.
+Of course, we'll also offer ample sponsor opportunities and networking events embedded in the schedule so you can make the most of the great folks and companies our events attract.
 Notably, this will be the second time AUVSI Cascade has been hosted by the resort, the last being in early October of 2014 when over 150 participants enjoyed the warm hospitality and great venue features of Kah-Nee-Ta.
-We'll have more details here on the website in the coming weeks as our agenda develops, but rest assured, this will be one of our best ever conferences so save the dates and plan on coming for the conference and enjoying the weekend playing in central Oregon's vacationland!
+We plan on opening registration by July 15th and we'll have more details here on the website in the coming weeks as our agenda develops.
+This will be one of our best ever conferences so save the dates today and plan on coming for the conference and enjoying the weekend playing in central Oregon's vacationland!

 = An Event for the History Books